-Sonya Stith Williams is a violinist in Symphoria, the musician-founded and owned orchestra formed after the demise of the Syracuse Symphony Orchestra.
+Sonya Stith Williams is assistant concertmaster of Symphoria, the musician-founded and owned orchestra formed after the demise of the Syracuse Symphony Orchestra.
 She was a member of the Syracuse Symphony for ten years prior to the new Symphoria.
 In these organizations, she has been a member of both the second and first violin sections, and has served as guest concertmaster.
 She has also performed with the Buffalo Philharmonic, the Binghamton Philharmonic as guest principal second violin, the Northeastern Pennsylvania Philharmonic, and the Rochester Chamber Orchestra.

 Sonya received her B.M. in violin performance and her M.M. in performance and literature from the Eastman School of Music, where her primary teachers were the esteemed teachers and performers, Zvi Zeitlin and Ilya Kaler.
 As part of her training, she also attended the Music Academy of the West, the Quartet Program, and the National Orchestral Institute, where she served as concertmaster.